isu-digital/stem-journey-isu/pages/visualizations.md

 object-id: visualizations
 filtersheet: filters
 filter: tags
-permalink: /subjects.html
+permalink: /themes.html
 ---

-## Color-coded Subject Visualization
+## Color-coded Interview Themes

 {:.small}
+Themes across the interviews have been color-coded in the visualization below.

-Click on a color below to toggle visualization to show just that color.
+Click on a color to toggle the visualization to show just that color.
 Hover over section to see text, and click to go to that portion of the interview.